mzsrtgzr2/DataEngCapstone/README.md

 - *People_partially_vaccinated* - "Cumulative number of people who received at least one vaccine dose.
 When the person receives a prescribed second dose, it is not counted twice"
 - *People_fully_vaccinated* - Cumulative number of people who received all prescribed doses necessary to be considered fully vaccinated
 - *Report_Date_String* - Data reported date

+# Data Schema

+Fact - Continent Activity
+- aggregate activity information per continent

+Dim - continent
+- find unique continent on activity table

+Dim - data sources
+- find unique data sources on activity table

+Dim - countries
+- join from activity table and population table country name, iso, continent, geo position

+Dim - Vaccination types
+- get from vaccinations usa table the types

+Fact - Vaccinations Doeses administrations (by province) Fact - Vaccinated people (partially and fully)

+# ETL

+In General:
+1. The pipeline uploads data from sources to s3
+2. The pipeline uploads scripts from local machine to s3 for EMR workers to pick it up
+3. The pipeline creates EMR cluster and waits to steady state
+4. The pipeline sends EMR steps, each step is waited to be finished.
+5. The pipeline terminates EMR cluster.

+## ETL Transform Steps

 # Project Sources